vadmbertr/pastax/README.md

     - remove `__add__` and like methods in favour of registered functions (see [quax](https://docs.kidger.site/quax/)),
 - `pastax.simulator`
     - improve how the product operation is performed between the vector field and the control (support for `Location`, `Time` or `State` objects) (see `diffrax` doc [here](https://docs.kidger.site/diffrax/api/terms/#diffrax.ControlTerm)),
-    - add support/examples for interrupting the solve when a trajectory reaches land (see `diffrax` doc [here](https://docs.kidger.site/diffrax/api/events/)),
+    - add support/examples for interrupting the solve when a trajectory reaches land (see `diffrax` doc [here](https://docs.kidger.site/diffrax/api/events/)).
-    - make `pastax.simulator.dynamics` a module of its own.

 And I should stress that the package lacks (unit-)tests for now.